Validating JSON billing payloads with Pydantic

 return dt if dt.tzinfo else dt.replace(tzinfo=timezone.utc)

-raise TypeError("Timestamp must be str or datetime")
+raise TypeError("timestamp must be str or datetime")

 class CostLineItem(BaseModel):